"The State" can never be anything but varnished gangsterism.

 Previously (under "Creation"): A basic duty of man is not to interfere with a man's body, family or produce.

 Previously (under "Defection"): Man's defection from God has not abrogated man's basic duties.

 From those two principles, it follows that "the State" never has been, and never can be, anything but varnished gangsterism.

 (Conditional Egalitarianism, Conditional Welfarism) "So many are too selfish to help the poor that an organisation to seize their produce is needed."

-The case against Political Consequentialism, mentioned earlier, applies equally here.
+The case against Political Consequentialism, mentioned in the Creation section of this Creed, applies equally here.

 A few of the details may not apply to the present question, but I think all the major points are the same so there is no need to go into details here.